preset-io/allstars/README.md

 {{ #... }}
 ```

-On top of these large tables, allstars exposes
-a set of metadata tables with all the semantics
-(metrics, dimensions, hierarchies, ...)

-If you are curious as to how it works, the TLDR is
+If you are curious as to how it works behind the scene, the TLDR is
-that it's implemented as a dbapi driver
+that SQL Allstars is implemented as a [Python dbapi](https://peps.python.org/pep-0249/)
-in Python that acts as a bit of a proxy in front of your database.
+driver that acts as a bit of a proxy in front of your database.

-## Sweet synthtactic sugar
+## Sweet synthactic sugar

 As a "transpiler with context" allstars can allow you to sprinkle some sugar
 in your SQL.
 Let's get ahead of ANSI SQL and implement things.
 Ideas